-The Saskatchewan Entrepreneur Stream is for aspiring entrepreneurs who want to establish and run their business in the province of Saskatchewan.
+The Saskatchewan Entrepreneur Stream is for aspiring entrepreneurs who want to establish and run their businesses in the province of Saskatchewan.
 This program allows applicants to get a nomination from the province of Saskatchewan.
 Once you receive the nomination you can ultimately apply for permanent residence to the federal government of Canada.

 The candidate has to meet certain eligibility requirements to be able to apply for this entrepreneur stream.
-However, meeting the minimum eligibility criteria does not guarantee the applicant receive an Invitation to Apply.
+However, meeting the minimum eligibility criteria does not guarantee the applicant receives an Invitation to Apply.
 Each candidate gets evaluated through a point-based score system (that goes maximum of up to 160 points).
-The evaluation depends on multiple factors such as the candidate’s age, education, amount of investment, the business concept plan etc. The SINP consistently conduct draws, and each candidate that score above or equal to the draw's threshold is invited to apply.
+The evaluation depends on multiple factors such as the candidate’s age, education, amount of investment, the business concept plan, etc. The SINP consistently conducts draws, and each candidate that scores above or equal to the draw's threshold is invited to apply.

-It is important to note that the Entrepreneur Stream is not aligned with the Express Entry Program, hence the time taken for processing is usually longer than the 6-months of time period taken under the Express Entry Program.
+It is important to note that the Entrepreneur Stream is not aligned with the Express Entry Program, hence the time taken for processing is usually longer than the 6-months time period taken under the Express Entry Program.

 Once the applicant receives an Invitation to Apply to the Saskatchewan Entrepreneur stream, the following documents need to be submitted:

-The applicant needs to pay a non-refundable processing fee of 2,500 CAD for Saskatchewan Entrepreneur stream.
+The applicant needs to pay a non-refundable processing fee of 2,500 CAD for the Saskatchewan Entrepreneur stream.

 As per the latest estimates from January 1 to March 31, 2021, an entrepreneur stream application is processed by the SINP within: